Proving your right to live in the UK with the Windrush scheme

 They can help you work out if you can apply.

 Some Citizens Advice advisers can give immigration advice, but it depends where you live.
 If your nearest Citizens Advice can't give immigration advice, they might be able to help you find a local solicitor who can.

 You can also check your eligibility and how to apply on GOV.UK.

-You might be able to get compensation if you had problems because you couldn’t prove your right to live in the UK - for example, when you had to show your right to work, rent or claim benefits.
+You could claim compensation if you had problems because you couldn’t prove your right to live in the UK - for example, when you had to show your right to work, rent or claim benefits.

-You could also get compensation if the government decided to take action against you - like deporting you or saying you had to leave the country.
+You could also claim compensation if the government decided to take action against you - like deporting you or saying you had to leave the country.

-You can check if you can apply for compensation on the GOV.UK website.
+You can check if you can claim compensation on the GOV.UK website.